-Palm Beach County makes Cares Act money available
+Palm Beach County makes CARES Act money available

 "We are spending out of pocket, out of our general fund, or out of our reserves to address the COVID situation," he said.

-There are fourteen categories that still have available funds.
-The list includes million for small business grants, emergency mortgage assistance, and just over $14 million for community food programs to name a few.
+There are 14 categories that still have available funds.
+The list includes million for small business grants, emergency mortgage assistance and just over $14 million for community food programs, to name a few.

 Delray Beach is among the communities that surely can use the funds as it deals with COVID costs.